Ddystopia/cse505-23wi/week01/Week01Notes.md

 # Week 01 - Functional Programming and Proofs: Inductive Types and Recursive Functions

-_These notes were written by primarily by Prof. James Bornholt for his course at UT Austin.
+_These notes were written primarily by Prof. James Bornholt for his course at UT Austin.
 James is a PhD alum of UW and "friend of the channel", and we thank him for permission to reuse and adapt these notes back at UW!_